Recurrence or transience of random walks on random graphs generated by point processes in $\mathbb{R}^d$: Transience in higher dimensions

 \subsubsection{A geometric lemma}

-We shall state a generalization of \cite[Lemma 1]{BBD} which allows us to control the behavior of paths as needed in Criterion \ref{crittrans}. \begin{lemm} Let $\N$ be a locally finite subset of $\RR^d$ without descending chain.
+We shall state a generalization of \cite[Lemma 1]{BBD} which allows us to control the behavior of paths as needed in Criterion \ref{crittrans}. \begin{lemm} Let $\N$ be a locally finite subset of $\RR^d$ without descending chains.

 Then, for any $x,y\in \N$, there exists a path $(x_1=x, \dots,x_n=y)$ in $\operatorname{Gab}(\N)$ from $x$ to $y$ such that:

 \end{lemm} \begin{dem} Assume that $\N$ is a locally finite subset of $\RR^d$ in which there are $x,y\in\N$ such that there is no path between $x$ and $y$ in $\operatorname{Gab}(\N)$ satisfying (\ref{Gabpath}).
 We fix such $x$ and $y$ and we obtain a contradiction by constructing a descending chain $(u_i)_{i\in\NN}$ in $\N$.
 To this end, we prove by induction that for any $i\geq 1$ there exist $u_0,\dots ,u_i, z_1^{i+1}\in\N$ such that: \begin{enumerate}[-i-] \item $\Vert u_{j+1}-u_j\Vert<\Vert u_j-u_{j-1}\Vert$ for $j=1,\dots,i-1$, \item $\Vert z_1^{i+1}-u_i\Vert< \Vert u_i-u_{i-1}\Vert$, \item there is no path between $u_i$ and $z^{i+1}_1$ satisfying (\ref{Gabpath}). \end{enumerate}